Big Ten Daily: Michigan QB J.J. McCarthy Will Use Part of NIL Deal For Charity

 Before narrowing down his list, Hampton held 22 total offers and took official visits to his top-three schools and Auburn last month.
 As of now, Penn State boasts the No. 2 recruiting class in the country for the 2022 cycle, according to 247Sports, trailing only Ohio State.

-- RYAN KERRIGAN NAMED TO ALL-TIME ALL-BIG TEN DEFENSE: Former Purdue defensive end Ryan Kerrigan was recognized by FOX analyst RJ Young as one of the All-Time All-Big Ten defenders.
-Kerrigan recorded 70 tackles, 12.5 sacks and five forced fumbles during his senior season with the Boilermakers.
+- MIKE WOODSON READY TO FACE CHALLENGES: Restoring Indiana to blueblood status might be the biggest challenge in all of college basketball this year, but former Hoosier star Mike Woodson seems up for the task.
 CLICK HERE

-- GEORGE KARLAFTIS NAMED TO BEDNARIK AWARD WATCH LIST: Purdue defensive end George Karlaftis was among 11 Big Ten players named to the 2021 Chuck Bednarik Award watch list.
-He led the Boilermakers with two sacks and had four total tackles despite limited action on the field last season.
+- PENIX, FRYFOGLE NAMED TO MAXWELL AWARD WATCH LIST: Indiana quarterback Michael Penix Jr. and wide receiver Ty Fryfogle were among 11 Big Ten players named to the 2021 Maxwell Award watch list.
+They formed one of the Big Ten Conference's top offensive duos last season.
 CLICK HERE

-- DAVID BELL NAMED TO MAXWELL AWARD WATCH LIST: Purdue wide receiver David Bell was among 11 Big Ten players named to the 2021 Maxwell Award watch list.
-He recorded 53 receptions, 625 yards and eight touchdowns last season for the Boilermakers.
-CLICK HERE
+- MCFADDEN, MULLEN NAMED TO BEDNARIK AWARD WATCH LIST: Indiana cornerback Tiawan Mullen and linebacker Micah McFadden were each named to the 2021 Chuck Bednarik Award watch list.
+They were among the top defensive players in the Big Ten Conference last season.

-- DREW BREES UNLIKELY TO UNRETIRE: Drew Brees owns some of the most prestigious regular-season passing records in NFL history, but it doesn't appear he will return for the 2021 season.
-The former Purdue quarterback is preparing for the next stages of his life after retirement.
-CLICK HERE

-- PURDUE PLAYERS ATTENDING BIG TEN MEDIA DAYS: Purdue will send coach Jeff Brohm and three players to represent the program at the 2021 Big Ten Football Media Days.
-George Karlaftis, David Bell and Jackson Anthrop will be attending the event.
 CLICK HERE